zqlk256/izabela-piper/README.md

 3. Run the EXE.
 This will scan the voice directory and start the web server.

-4. Configure Izabela to talk to the web server
+4. Configure Izabela to talk to the web server.
+Unless you changed it in the settings file the API endpoint should be `http://localhost:8000`

    ![](images/izabela-settings.png)